francislxw/cv/ai-demo/1.speech_recognition/README.md

 ## How to Setup DEV Environment
 ### On Mac/Linux/Windows 10
 1. Install Docker. refer [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/dockerfiles/dockerfiles/cpu.Dockerfile) for the cpu dockerfile generation.
-2. Clone speech_recognization repository.
+2. Clone speech_recognition repository.
 #### I. Client
-3. In the speech_recognization dir, run below script to build docker image for testing:
+3. In the speech_recognition dir, run below script to build docker image for testing:
     ```
-    docker build -t speech_recognization .
+    docker build -t speech_recognition .
     ```
-4. In the speech_recognization dir, run below scrip to launch the project:
+4. In the speech_recognition dir, run below scrip to launch the project:

     a) For Mac/Linux:
     ```